 Cross-country skiing is a great outdoor activity that guarantees tons of fun and exercise.
 This is an excellent alternative to running the treadmill indoors or pushing yourself to the gym day after day for those cyclical aerobic or kick-boxing sessions.
 This is a great way to explore the outside world during the cold winter months.
 Skiing is classified as one of the most comprehensive forms of aerobic exercises, the world over.

 When you are preparing for a day of cross-country skiing in a trail that is fairly well-developed, you need to prepare as if you are going on a hike for a day.
-You do not need lots of gear; however, you need to be ready for untoward incidences.
+You do not need lots of equipment; however, you need to be ready for untoward incidences.
 You need to think about the different activities you would be engaging in throughout the day.
 Also, the weather and duration for which you will be out during the day are important factors.
 Think about the right gear, proper clothing, food, emergency kit and tools, and items related to health and hygiene.

 Cross country skiing is quite akin to winter hiking; at least at an amateur level.
 You need to think about layers of attire as you will start feeling chilly minutes after you start skiing, but will then need to take those layers off, progressively, as the body heats up.
 Sweating is not ideal in winter months, so you should focus on staying dry and comfortable.